DEFINITION DISJOINT SUBTYPES CONTENT MANAGEMENT

 The only way to access a Bounded Aggregate is through its formal Borders, which ensures the aggregate's internal consistency.

-The Borders of a Bounded Aggregate is determined by the Connection Relationships it can participate to.
+The Borders of a Bounded Aggregate is determined by the Ordering Connections it can participate to.

-Within a Bounded Aggregate structure, Bounded Members can be linked together through Connectors.
+Within a Bounded Aggregate structure, Bounded Members can be linked together through Ordering Connectors.

-The nature of Connectors is given by their associated Connection Relationship.
+The nature of Ordering Connectors is given by their associated Ordering Connection.

 Examples: